Showing posts with label hyperintensionality. Show all posts

 Quaeritur

-Utrum actus divini, quoad identitatem, formam, et rationem essendi, non possint explicari per extensionalem aequivalentiam, modalem necessitationem, vel possibilia mundorum, sed sint essentialiter hyperintensionales; et utrum veritas theologica requirat talis hyperintensionalitas ut Deus cognoscatur secundum actum, non secundum eventum.
+Utrum actus divini, quoad identitatem, formam, et rationem essendi, non possint explicari per extensionalem aequivalentiam, modalem necessitationem, vel possibilia mundorum, sed sint essentialiter hyperintensionales; et utrum veritas theologica requirat talem hyperintensionalitatem ut Deus cognoscatur secundum actum, non secundum eventum.

-Whether divine acts, regarding their identity, form, and ground of being, cannot be explained by extensional equivalence, modal necessity, or possible worlds, but are essentially hyperintensional; and whether theological truth requires such hyperintensionality so that God is known according to His act, not merely according to an outcome.
+Whether the identity and form of divine acts can be explained by extensional equivalence, modal necessity, or possible-world semantics, or whether they are essentially hyperintensional; and whether theological truth requires such hyperintensionality so that God is known according to the act God performs, not merely according to an outcome.

 Thesis